Psychologist Registration Overview

 The College of Psychologists of British Columbia grants registration to applicants who meet the registration requirements and standards established by the Health Professions Act (HPA), the Psychologists Regulation and the College Bylaws.
 The College confirms an applicant meets these standards through a careful review and validation of an applicant’s education, training and practice experience as well as requiring oral and written exams.
 All applicants are required to provide references from three licensed/registered psychologists.
 The College also requires a criminal records and national police records check and will examine an applicant’s history for any investigations, discipline or limitations on practice in other jurisdictions.
 The application process is detailed and thorough and ensures College registrants meet the high standard required to protect public health and safety.

 The standard for entry to practice as a Registered Psychologist in British Columbia is completion of a Canadian Psychological Association (CPA) or American Psychological Association (APA) accredited doctoral degree in psychology completed in residence and a CPA or APA accredited 12-month pre-doctoral internship, or the equivalent.
 You can find more information about doctoral program and internship requirements in the College Bylaws Schedule H here and coursework information here.
 Find more information about CPA and APA accreditation here.
-A flowchart of the process can be found here and includes the following pathways (click to expand):

 If you were trained in Canada or the US and have completed a CPA/APA accredited doctoral degree in psychology completed in residence and a fulltime CPA/APA accredited 12-month internship, or the equivalent, then these are the steps you must complete to confirm eligibility.
 If your program of study or internship was not CPA or APA accredited and completed in residence, your application will require more information and may take more time to complete.